Amenable hyperbolic groups: Amenable hyperbolic groups and millefeuille spaces

 By Proposition~\ref{prop:stcom}, modulo some compact normal subgroup of $G^\circ$, the subgroup generated by the kernels $\LF(G)$ and $G^\circ$ is a topological direct product; it follows that the product action is proper. \end{proof}

 \begin{remark} Given two hyperbolic spaces with Busemann functions $(X,b)$ $(Y,b')$, a notion of {\bf horocyclic product}

 was introduced by Woess and studied by various authors.
-In the case of two trees, it is known as {\bf Diestel-Leader graph}.
+In the case of two trees, it is known as {\bf Diestel--Leader graph}.
 Despite an obvious analogy, millefeuille spaces are not horocyclic products.
 Actually, horocyclic products are never hyperbolic, except in a few degenerate uninteresting cases. \end{remark}